HDI-Project/model-provenance-json/README.md

 - **max** - max value

 ##### Data Fields Used Object
-Object listing the field names and types per table/entity used in feature engineering and fed into the machine learning model
+Object listing the field names per table/entity used in feature engineering and fed into the machine learning model
-- **entity_name**: [{"name": "FloatFieldName", "type": "float"},
-                    {"name": "DateFieldName", "type": "datetime", "format": "YY/mm/dd"}]
+- **data_fields_object**: {"entity_name": ["Field1", "Field2", "Field3"]}